AdaCore/spark2014/lrm/source/packages.rst

    of both the specification and body of a package.
 If present on a package, the its *Boolean_*\ ``expression`` defines properties (a predicate) of the state of the package which can be assumed to be true immediately following the elaboration of the package.
-[The expression of the Initial_Condition may only refer to names that are visible.
+[The expression of the Initial_Condition shall only refer to names that are visible.
 This means that to express properties of hidden state, functions declared in the visible part acting on the state abstractions of the package must be used.]

 .. centered:: **Dynamic Semantics**

 #.
 With respect to dynamic semantics, specifying a given expression